-- (c) Response.
-A repair station must provide TSA with a written explanation in English of the reasons why it believes there are no deficiencies and/or all efforts, methods, and procedures used to correct the security deficiencies identified by TSA within 45 days of receipt of the written notification described in paragraph (b) of this section. - (d) Suspension of certificate.
+(c) Response.
+A repair station must provide TSA with a written explanation in English of the reasons why it believes there are no deficiencies and/or all efforts, methods, and procedures used to correct the security deficiencies identified by TSA within 45 days of receipt of the written notification described in paragraph (b) of this section.

+(d) Suspension of certificate.
 If the repair station does not correct security deficiencies within 90 days of the repair station's receipt of the written notice of security deficiencies, or if TSA determines that the security deficiencies have not been addressed sufficiently to comply with this section, TSA provides written notification to the repair station and to the FAA that the station's certificate shall be suspended.
 The notification includes an explanation of the basis for the suspension.
 The suspension remains in place until such time as TSA determines that the security deficiencies have been corrected.

 This paragraph does not contemplate the fact that the TSA can be wrong about its assessment and/or in the application of its "appeal" process.
-Nor does it contemplate that the suspension of the certificate can be appealed to the NTSB.
-Further, the rules applicable to the appeal of non-emergency suspensions contemplate a stay of the suspension.
-Therefore, ARSA will assume that the TSA will request an emergency suspension of the certificate and recommends that the paragraph read:
+Therefore, the association recommends that the paragraph read:

-- (d) Suspension of certificate.
-If the repair station does not correct security deficiencies within 90 days of the repair station's receipt of the written notice of security deficiencies, or if TSA determines that the security deficiencies have not been addressed sufficiently to comply with this section, TSA shall provide written notification to the repair station and to the FAA that the station's certificate shall be suspended on an emergency basis.
-The notification shall include the reasons for the emergency suspension. - (e) Reply.
+(d) Suspension of certificate.
+If the repair station does not correct security deficiencies within 90 days of the repair station's receipt of the written notice of security deficiencies, or if TSA determines that the security deficiencies have not been addressed sufficiently to comply with this section, TSA shall provide written notification to the repair station and to the FAA that the station's certificate shall be suspended.
+The notification shall include an explanation of the basis for the suspension.
+The suspension shall remain in place until such time as TSA determines that the security deficiencies were incorrectly assessed or have been corrected.

+(e) Reply.
 No later than 20 calendar days after the date of receipt of the notification of suspension, the repair station may serve upon TSA a written request for review of the basis for the determination that the security deficiencies have not been addressed sufficiently.
 The request must be in English and may include any information that the repair station believes TSA should consider regarding its determination.
 The suspension remains in effect until the review is complete.